 A week ago, the ninety-something-year-old father of a good friend passed peacefully in his sleep.
 Four days later, the ninety-something-year old mother of another good friend left this world in the ER of a local hospital.
 Another friend’s father is on the cusp of hospice care.
 It’s my generation’s turn to bid good-bye.

 Elisabeth Kübler-Ross provides really useful insights in her seminal book entitled On Death and Dying: What The Dying Have to Teach Doctors, Nurses, Clergy, and Their Own Families.
-In a nutshell, patients consistently said that a sense of empathy weighed heavily in overcoming the shock of an unfavorable prognosis.
-Moreover, they wanted partners who’d walk hand-in-hand with them through their treatment and, in time, their passing.
+In a nutshell, patients consistently said that empathy from their loved ones proved immeasurably helpful when overcoming the shock of an unfavorable prognosis.
+They also wanted partners who’d walk hand-in-hand with them through their treatment and, in time, their passing.

 Kübler-Ross teaches us to be mindful of the different stages of grief.
 They are: